anonymousbitcoin/anon-full-node-wallet/README.md

 ---

-#### For best security, it is recommended to build the entireAnonymouswallet by yourself, directly from GitHub.
+#### For best security, it is recommended to build the entire Anonymous wallet by yourself, directly from GitHub.

 ##### 1 - Operating System and Tools